eusebiedev/AnimalShelterClient.Solution/README.md

 ## Description

-An MVC Client front end which applictoin which consumes the Animal Shelter API.
-This application was built as part of the Further Exploration objective related of my independed code review project: Build an API for a local animal shelter to list available cats and dogs, using C#/.NET technologies, with full CRUD functionality.
+An MVC Client front end appliction which consumes the Animal Shelter API.
+This application was built as part of the Further Exploration objective related to my independed code review project: Build an API for a local animal shelter to list available cats and dogs, using C#/.NET technologies, with full CRUD functionality.

 ## Technologies Used